shuhaowu/projecto/docs/vagrantsetup.rst

 record pointing to it.
 Going to http://dev.getproject.ml after you start the server should allow you to access your local instance of projecto.

+It is best if you add the following to your host file:

+  192.168.33.10 dev.getprojecto.ml

 Windows Notes
 -------------